esiur/esiur-dotnet/Esiur/README.md

 Get-Template iip://localhost/sys/hello
 ```

-This will generate and add wrappers for all types types needed by our resource.
+This will generate and add wrappers for all types needed by our resource.

 Allowing us to use
 ```C#